 Defenders Giving Nature a Helping Hand Since 1993!

-Defenders started supplying biological controls to gardeners in 1993, since then we have experienced a dramatic increase in it's popularity.
-We are now one of the leading suppliers of biological controls for the amateur market throughout the UK.
+Following an award-winning Chelsea Flower Show exhibit in 1993, Defenders started supplying biological controls to amateur gardeners.
+We are now one of the leading suppliers of Biological Controls to the amateur market throughout the UK.

 Customer Service & Support

-All the biological controls are put through rigorous quality control tests to ensure that all of them are of the highest possible standard.
+Very little biocontrol is now produced in the UK so apart from our own specialist products, we source many of our supplies from Europe.
+All the biological controls have been put through rigorous quality control tests by the producers.
+This ensures that all of them are of the highest possible standard.
 We send them out as fresh as possible and ask you to release them as soon as they arrive.

 Biological Control - Background Information

-Plant pests have natural enemies which help keep them in check.
-In the protected environment of a greenhouse, conservatory or some gardens, pests can breed so rapidly because their natural enemies are not present.
+In the natural environment plant pests have natural enemies which help keep them in check.
+In the protected environment of a greenhouse, conservatory or some gardens, pests can breed very rapidly because their natural enemies are not present.

 Many gardeners resort, often reluctantly, to chemical pesticides.
 A better option is to tip the balance in favour of the natural enemies - through introducing or boosting their numbers so that the pest population can be effectively reduced without chemicals.

 This method is called "biological control" - simply using one organism to control another.
 A wide range of pests is now controlled this way under glass.
-Certain biological controls can be used outside, for instance, to keep slugs and vine weevil at bay.
+Biological controls based on different species of parasitic Nematodes can be used outside to control soil pests such as slugs, leatherjackets, chafers, ants, vine weevil etc.

-First developed over 75 years ago, biological control is widespread in commercial horticulture.
-Over 1,000 acres of UK glasshouse grown tomatoes, cucumbers and sweet peppers are protected using these natural control agents.
+First developed over 75 years ago, biological control is widespread in the commercial production of salad crops.
+Pollination of the flowers is carried out by specially bred Bumble Bee colonies.
+This rules out the use of any pesticides so UK glasshouse grown tomatoes, cucumbers and sweet peppers are protected using a wide range of natural control agents.